 Features of our ophthalmology program include:

 - Leaders in children's eye care.
 Our program at Children’s National Health System was the first hospital-based pediatric ophthalmology department in the nation.
 We have a long history working with complex eye conditions and are a recognized leader in the screening and treatment of strabismus, congenital cataract and glaucoma, and retinopathy of prematurity, a disorder that affects premature infants.
 Read in-depth information about common pediatric ophthalmology conditions.

-- Specialized programs: Our team approach to care allows us to provide the most comprehensive program in the metro area, with several sub-specialized clinics:
+- Specialized programs.
+Our team approach to care allows us to provide the most comprehensive program in the Washington, D.C., metro area, with several sub-specialized clinics:

 - Pediatric Retina